stat545ubc-2023/assignment-b1-sarahmasri/assignment-b1.md

 ## Exercise 2: Document your Function (20 points)

-The following code chunk include the function proposed in Exercise 1, as well as relevant roxygen2 tags.
+The following code chunk includes the function proposed in Exercise 1, as well as relevant roxygen2 tags.

 ``` r
 #' @title Count Groups